• Skip to primary navigation

 Softening the apple slices by cooking it a bit prior to adding to the cake batter.

-Mix gently, careful not to break the slices of apples, and cook for fifteen to twenty minutes.
+Mix gently, being careful not to break the slices of apples, and cook for fifteen to twenty minutes.

 Remove from the heat and drain the apple, then set aside.